Marie-Donnie/juice/README.md

 source venv/bin/activate
 pip install -U pip
 pip install -r requirements.txt

 ```

 ## Configuration

+There is a sample configuration you can use `cp conf.yaml.sample conf.yaml`
-Change *conf.yaml* according to your needs.
+You can then change *conf.yaml* according to your needs.

 ## Launch